After Tulsa, Trump heads to virus hotspot Arizona and border | WTOP

 Trump’s focus on construction of his long-promised border wall also is meant to shore up support with his most loyal supporters.

-His administration has promised to build 450 miles by the end of the year, but that’s not very likely.
+His administration has promised to build 450 miles (724 kilometers) by the end of the year, but that seems unlikely.
 The government has awarded more than $6.1 billion in construction contracts since April 2019 for various projects along the border.
 It has also waived procurement rules that critics say make the process of awarding multi-million dollar contracts secretive and opaque.

 The White House this month floated a theory that travel from Mexico may be contributing to a new wave of coronavirus infections, rather than states’ efforts to reopen their economies.
 It was not clear that the evidence supports the theory.